 1. Budgeting puts you in control

-Click here to download a personal budget template to keep track of your monthly finances.
+Download a budget template from the Internet to keep track of your monthly finances.

 Budgeting can help you to see the ‘big picture’, and whether you're spending more or less than what you can afford, and if there are any potential money challenges on the horizon; giving you full control of your money situation.